therealdede/tonepi/README.md

 ## Installation (Pi OS / Debian Trixie)

+I designed this to be a "lazy" install, meaning you should just be able to copy and paste each step. as with everything, ymmv.

 do a git clone, then cd to tonepi, then
 - open our "sandbox" so we dont mess with system python